 Last but nowhere near least, we have to mention soy milk.
 Soy milk restaurants are scattered throughout the city and offer soy milk, of course, but they’re the best place to have breakfast or lunch.
 Most offer their own soup dumplings, steamed buns filled with pork, rice rolls, and our favorite, flaky sesame bread piled with egg and pork.
 It’s a salty meal, no doubt, so be sure to wash it down with a sweet bubble milk tea afterward.
 Then get to exploring the wonderful city that is Taipei, Taiwan!

 We hope this post has given you an idea of the great things that await you in Taipei, Taiwan.
 If Taipei isn’t on your radar in the near future, then we hope it’s influenced you to rethink it!
 The island of Taiwan doesn’t just have Taipei.
 From national parks to gorgeous coastal cities and towns, there is so much to see.
 For those looking for a beautiful day trip from Taipei, check out our post on Taroko National Park.
+If you would like to spend a week in Taiwan, here is a suggested 1 week in Taiwan Itinerary.

 Thanks for reading!